 Ureteral stones, which are small enough to be extracted completely, can easily be removed with Dormia baskets [fig. extraction of ureteral stone with Dormia basket].
 Major disadvantage of Dormia baskets are the costs of the disposable instrument.

 First, the closed Dormia basket is advanced between stone and ureter wall.
 Beware of fixed ureteral stones, as the fragile ureteral wall can easily be perforated.
-Above the stone, the Dormia basket is opened and pulled back.
-With manipulation (e.g. rotating), the Dormia basket is manipulated around the ureteral stone.
-The Dormia basket is slowly closed untill the stone is trapped within the basket.
-The ureteroscope is slowly withdrawn together with the Dormia basket, which should be controlled with direct vision.
+Above the stone, the stone basket is opened and pulled back.
+With manipulation (e.g. rotating), the basket is manipulated around the ureteral stone.
+The stone basket is slowly closed until the stone is trapped within the basket.
+The ureteroscope is slowly withdrawn together with the basket, this is controlled with direct vision.
 The ureteral stone should glide along the urothelium.
-The extraction should be stopped, if the stone gets impacted and the resistance for the extraction rises, to minimize the risk for ureteral avulsion.
-After opening of the Dormia basket, the stone should be disintegrated.
+If the extraction with the stone basket is not possible due to size, proceed with lithotripsy of the stone (see below).

 Lithotripsy of ureteral stones: